L968/VerticalSliceTemplate/README.md

 # Vertical Slice .NET Template

-This repository provides a template for creating .NET projects using **Vertical Slice Architecture**, integrated with **Docker Compose**, **Entity Framework Core** and more.
+This repository provides a template for creating .NET projects using **Vertical Slice Architecture**, integrated with **.NET Aspire**, **Entity Framework** and more.
 This template helps you quickly set up and organize your project with a modular structure and seamless database management.

 ## Technologies and patterns